FAQ

 How do I setup the Real Stock Pro?

 Setup is pretty easy and only needs to be done once to match your real-world gun.
-The easiest way is to assemble the stock per the included assembly instructions, then get yourself a long piece of paper and trace your real-world gun outline on the paper.
+The easiest way is to assemble the stock per the included assembly instructions, then get yourself a long piece of paper or unfold the box it shipped in and trace your real-world gun outline on the paper.
 Place your Real Stock Pro over that and adjust accordingly.
-If you don’t want to go the paper route then place the Real Stock Pro below your real-world gun and visually adjust it to match forearm distance/height/angle and LOP.
+If you don’t want to go the paper route then place the Real Stock Pro next to (not on top or bottom) your real-world gun and visually adjust it to match forearm distance/height/angle and LOP.
 Then when you think you have it close, hold your Real Stock Pro over your real-world Gun and compare.
+Be careful when holding your Real Stock Pro over your real-world gun not to let them touch as the metal frame components are harder than wood so do not directly place the Real Stock Pro on top of or below your real world stock as damage could occur.
 Ideally you want the trigger to be in the same place as your Real-World Trigger.
 The buttpad should be at the same length and the forearm should be at the same angle and height as your real-world gun.
 Remember you can always tweak it for feel afterwards, but you want to closely match your real world for accurate practice.
 If you’re not a shooter and don’t have a real world gun, just set up the Real Stock Pro to where it feels comfortable.
 If you later pick up a real-world gun you can always readjust the stock to match then.
+Adjustments like cast and sight picture don’t work the same way in VR as they do in real life, so they aren’t important to have in the physical VR stock as they are set up and adjusted on the virtual gun in the software, not the real gun.
+Thus, sight picture down your VR stock isn’t important as the sight picture, as well as cast and point of impact are all adjusted in the virtual world.
+Detailed instructions on how to set up and adjust your Real Stock Pro are included with every purchase.

 Maxum Impact Over Under A400 MT Autoloader Browning BT 99 Plus Remington Autoloader Stevens 410